Lower Roxbury Transportation Study

 - "Better wayfinding and markers related to neighborhood history: Frederick Douglass, Melnea Cass, MLK, Eustis St, and Harriet Tubman House."

-- "Crossing is dangerous and difficult on food because of conflicts with cars."
+- "Crossing is dangerous and difficult on foot because of conflicts with cars."

 - "Smoother roads for biking and skateboarding"